matham/ceed/doc/source/guide/experiment.rst

 Running experiment
 ------------------

-Any of the stages created in the stages pane can be run as an experiment.
+Any of the stages created in the stages pane can be :ref:`run as an experiment <view-api>`.
 As shown in the :ref:`stage guide <stage-guide>`, a stage

 1. can be previewed as an intensity vs. time plot for each shape.
 See :ref:`preview-stage`.
 2. It can be previewed by playing the experiment in the drawing area.
 See :ref:`preview-play-stage`.
 3. Or the experiment can be played as a real experiment by opening the second Ceed window and playing the experiment.

-To run an experiment, select the stage to use from the dropdown menu and press the window button.
-This will open a second blank Window that is full screen.
+To run a real experiment, select the stage to use from the dropdown menu and press the window button.
+This will open a second blank Window that is fullscreen.
-The experiment will play in that screen when started.
+The experiment will play in that screen when the stage is started with the keyboard.

 Following are the keyboard shortcuts used to to interact with Ceed from that window:

 * ``ctrl-s`` starts an experiment using the currently selected stage.
 * ``ctrl-c`` stops the currently running experiment.
 * ``ctrl-z`` stops the currently running experiment (if any) and closes the fullscreen window.